openframeworks/ofSite/readme.md

 `![Image Title](filename.png "alt text")`

+Additional tips can be found in [Contributing Documentation](https://github.com/openframeworks/ofSite/wiki/Contributing-documentation) on the [ofSite wiki](https://github.com/openframeworks/ofSite/wiki)

 ## Useful Markdown Editors

 An alternative to running blogofile locally is to use a Markdown editor that can show you a rendering as you work.